 Brr… The weather outside is frightful, but the fire is so delightful.
 And since we’ve got no place to go, let’s find some ways to save money on the heating bill.
 (Heh heh, I’m finally starting to get into the Christmas spirit.)
 It’s getting cold here in Portland.
 I’m a wimp even though the cold here is still much better than in many parts of the US and Canada.
 Last week, we had a dusting of snow and the school shut down for two whole days.
 Portland (Oregon) just can’t handle snow.
 We may get a little more snow this week so RB40Jr is eagerly waiting to see if he’ll get a few more days off.

 Getting some extra days off is great fun, but it means we had to use more energy to heat up our home.
 Normally, I turn off the heat after Mrs. RB40 and Junior head out for the day and turn it back on when they get home.
 With the snow days and Junior at home, we had to keep the heat on all day, but we still do pretty well on our heating bill.
-We usually pay about $40-$50 more during the winter months.
+Generally, we pay about $50 to $60 more per month in the winter.
 That’s not too bad for heating, right?

 First, let’s go over our …umm… somewhat unusual heating arrangement.